Based on all the different diets that my clients cover, the paleo diet is possibly one of the most difficult ones to pick supplements for.

 Whether it’s gluten, soy, nuts, or dairy you might struggle with, it’s always important to look at the list of allergens.

-Good protein bars will make it very clear what they contain without needing an advanced nutrition degree.
+Good protein bars will make it very clear what they contain without needing an advanced nutrition degree, such as a gluten-free indicator.

 Don’t Ignore The Protein Profile